ptdecker/cbasics/README.md

 Kernighan and Ritchie The C Programming Language Code Examples

+### Cross-Platform Testing

+So far, the code in this repository has only been complied and tested on Apple OS X El Capitan v10.11 using the clang compiler [Apple LLVM version 7.3.0 (clang-703.0.31)].
+Additionally, I utilized the 'splint' linter (v3.1.2).
+If you want to compile these without splint, the Makefiles will need to be modified accordingly.

 ### Chapter 1 - "A Tutorial Introduction"

 * 1-01 - helloworld.c:  Hello World